n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

   - "Khanda Ta" (`U+09CE`) is a "dead" consonant variant of "Ta", meaning that it carries no inherent vowel, therefore no "Halant" follows it.
-  - The sequences "Halant,Ya" (`U+09CD`,`U+09AF`) and "Halant,Yya"
+  - The sequence "Halant,Ya" (`U+09CD`,`U+09AF`) <!--- and "Halant,Yya"
+    (`U+09CD`,`U+09DF`) both ** Not sure about Yya.... ---> triggers
-    (`U+09CD`,`U+09DF`) both trigger the "Yaphala" form.
+    the "Yaphala" form.
 "Yaphala" behaves like a modifier to the pronunciation of the preceding vowel, despite the fact that it is formed from a consonant.
 Because the "Halant" precedes the consonant when forming the "Yaphala", no "Halant" follows it.

 #### 2.8: Mark tagging ####